mz0/no-framework-PHP/Readme.md

 Use these yui/ files **only** inside a temporary sandbox!

-This PoC works by some definition of "work" but its UX is creepy and [just released](https://yuiblog.com/blog/2006/02/13/the-yahoo-user-interface-library) YUI use seems neither justified nor professional.
+This PoC works by some definition of "work" but its UX is creepy and use of a [just released](https://yuiblog.com/blog/2006/02/13/the-yahoo-user-interface-library) YUI seems neither justified nor professional.

-The missing 'ctime' field [WTF](https://github.com/mz0/no-framework-PHP/blob/master/model/items.inc#L8) (missing in author's listing) is a perfect example of unrelible (and for this reason undesirable) code comments.
+The missing 'ctime' field [WTF](https://github.com/mz0/no-framework-PHP/blob/master/model/items.inc#L8) (missing in author's listing) is a perfect example of misleading (and for this reason undesirable) code comments.

-Note: had to *apt install --no-install-recommends php-apcu php5.6-sqlite3* to my Ubuntu PHP setup.
+Note: had to *apt install --no-install-recommends php-apcu php5.6-sqlite3* to complement my Ubuntu PHP setup.
+Again APC use seems [unjustified and plain ugly](https://github.com/mz0/no-framework-PHP/blob/23e0723e29c234baaf0d0cf70872876c0fc0f361/model/db.inc#L23).
+(Note also, that the last APC release was on [2012-09-03](http://pecl.php.net/package/APC) ).